 Schematic simulation can be used to check/guide the output signals of the various functional blocks in real-time, even during the actual simulation.
 You may choose the block outputs you wish to control and check the response of the various elements of the schematic model.
 Select the schematic simulation icon on the main screen to start the simulation.

 Our simulation is now operating.
 We can increase the size of the elements by using the zoom function in the bottom left corner.
-Our current percent is 136.
+Our current percentage is 136.

 Notice that the lines connecting our E-Stop input to our Status input are red.
 The Status output to the output tag is also red.
 This means that the status output is off.
 We can now use our mouse to click on the red square on our E-Stop input.